DaveBenham/VenomModules/README.md

 Cables with 0 channels act as though there is no patch cable at all, so normalled inputs at the destination input are preserved.

+### VCV Rack Pro within a DAW
+The Bay modules work fine when used with Rack Pro running as a plugin within a DAW.
+However, Bay Output and Bay Normal can only link to Bay Input sources within the same plugin instance.
+They cannot link across multiple plugin instances, whether they be in the same or different tracks.

 ### Recommended configuration
 #### Patch Bay Input
 Place the Bay Input in your patch bay with a name of "Input n" where n is a sequential number.